Emmay Entertainment

 Emmay Entertainment and Motion Pictures LLP is an Indian content production company based in Mumbai, India.
 It was founded by Nikkhil Advani, Monisha Advani and Madhu Bhojwani in 2011.
 After its inception, it began with full-length feature films and gradually expanded to television, short films, telefilms and digital content.

 History

 Emmay Entertainment was founded by Indian film director Nikkhil Advani, his sister Monisha Advani, and friend, Madhu Bhojwani.
-Nikkhil Advani has worked on films like Kuch Kuch Hota Hai, Kabhi Khushi Kabhi Gham and Mohabbatein.
-The first film he directed was Kal Ho Na Ho, which won six Filmfare awards.
+Nikkhil Advani has worked on films like Kuch Kuch Hota Hai, Kabhi Khushi Kabhie Gham and Mohabbatein.
+The first film he directed was Kal Ho Naa Ho, which won six Filmfare awards.
 After starting Emmay, he has been involved with multiple projects like D-Day, Hero, Katti Batti, Airlift.

 Films

 The first feature film produced by Emmay Entertainment was D-Day, which was received with positive reviews along with a few awards.
 Another film produced by Emmay was Airlift, which was their first to cross 1 billion on the box office and also their first to receive a National Award.
 Apart from these two films, Emmay also produced Katti Batti and Hero; with the latter bagging a Filmfare award.
 Emmay Entertainment also produced the prison film Lucknow Central directed by Ranjit Tiwari It stars Farhan Akhtar as the lead actor.

 Their next film was Satyameva Jayate, a vigilante action film Directed by Milap Zaveri starring John Abraham, Manoj Bajpayee, Amruta Khanvilkar and Debutante Aisha Sharma that was released on 15 August 2018.
 Followed by Baazaar an Indian crime thriller movie directed by Gauravv K. Chawla, and written by Nikkhil Advani, Aseem Arora and Parveez Sheikh.
 Starring Saif Ali Khan, debutant Rohan Vinod Mehra, Radhika Apte and Chitrangada Singh.
 Nikkhil Advani announced the film Batla House a 2019 action thriller film written by Ritesh Shah starring John Abraham opposite Mrunal Thakur.
 Inspired by the Batla House encounter case that took place in 2008, the story showcases the encounter and its aftermath.
 The film was released on 15 August 2019 and became commercially successful at the box office.

 In 2019, the company produced Marjaavaan a romantic action film directed by Milap Zaveri and starring Sidharth Malhotra, Riteish Deshmukh, Tara Sutaria and Rakul Preet Singh.
 The film is a co-production with T-Series and was released on 15 November 2019 and became commercially successful at the box office.